jeffersonvivanco/Algorithms/python/dijkstra_algorithm/maps/nyc_map.md

 8. East River

 ## Graph
 * Weight of edges is determined based on distance and traffic.
+(Generated random at runtime)
+* Nodes are the places